katarina-vc/yarcs-leaky-repo/README.md

 # FAQ
 ## What is this?
+This in particular is being used for a demonstration of YARC's repo-sanitizing abilities.

+By the time you get here this repo may already be clean.

 This is a repo full of mistakes.
 I will include several of the secrets I've seen commonly leaking from real projects.
 It will be useful for testing scanning tools such as [github-dorks](https://github.com/techgaun/github-dorks) and [truffleHog](https://github.com/dxa4481/truffleHog).

 ## Where did you get these?